vivekmahajan380/DotNetCoreAPI_Using_RedisCache/README.md

  6. Any data entry in cache expires after 60 seconds.

- 7. While getting data from the first time api takes 5 seconds and then consecutive calls withing the 60 seconds it would take fraction of seconds.
+ 7. While getting data for the first time from the api takes 5 seconds and then consecutive calls withing the 60 seconds would take fraction of seconds.

  8. API Endpoint to get user data